ghada49/QuickSign-Team10/README.md

   The dataset used, KArSL Dataset, can be found on this link: https://hamzah-luqman.github.io/KArSL/.
 It is composed of 3 signers performing the each the sign of every word 50 times.
 In total, we have 150 takes for each word, that are already split into two sections: a training dataset (42 takes per signer for each word, 126 in total) and a testing dataset (8 takes per signer for each word, 24 in total).

   The model achieved a training accuracy of 93.32%, and a testing accuracy of 94.16%.
+  The model is present under the name Model - 93.32% Training Acc - 94.16% Testing Acc.h5.
+  The code for the model is present under the name Training Model Final.
+The cells can be run in order to train the model.

   The words trained on are: